dschwen/OpenOverdrive/DESIGN.md

 - Host/Join starts Nearby advertising or discovery; a concise status line shows current transport state for quick diagnosis.
 - Host can send Start Match with countdown and target laps; clients navigate to Drive on Start and lock controls until “Go!”.
 Host may cancel countdown before “Go!”.
 - Target laps options (1/3/5/10); value is included in the Start event payload and reflected in Drive HUD.
-- Back behavior: system back and UI Back both disconnect the current car (BLE) and stop Nearby before leaving the lobby.
+- Back behavior: system back and UI Back both disconnect the current car (BLE) and stop Nearby before leaving the Lobby for Discover; navigating into Drive keeps the BLE connection.

 SinglePlayerDriveScreen
-- BLE: owns connect/handshake (auto‑connect on enter), writes and parses locally.
+- BLE: does not initiate a new connection; assumes connection from Discover and runs handshake when connected; writes and parses locally.
 - Controls: full set (speed slider; Accelerate/Decelerate; Left/Right; Brake).
 - Laps: manual “Mark Start/Reset” button; lap timing uses on‑device heuristics; no countdown lock.
-- Session: “Disconnect” stops BLE and returns; no network state.
+- Session: “Back” returns to Lobby without disconnecting; no network state.

 MultiPlayerDriveScreen
 - BLE: same local BLE control as single‑player; additionally publishes telemetry (position/speed) best‑effort to host.